Who Else Wants an Electric Scooter Lock That Really Works?

 • Difficult to break and/or vital to the functioning of the scooter

 Other locking points include the folding mechanism and the carry handle.
-You shouldn’t lock around the handlebars, front wheels, and removable accessories like fenders.
+You shouldn’t lock around the handlebars and removable accessories like fenders.
 Even if it’s bolted on, all it takes is a patient and well-equipped thief to get past your lock.

 Choose a Crowded Place